diegovfeder/auto-complete/README.md

 # Autocomplete Component Challenge 🚀

 Hello!
 I'm Diego Feder, and this is my submission for the front-end coding challenge for Deel.
-This project includes a React-based autocomplete component developed using Bun as the JavaScript runtime and package manager for optimal performance.
+This project includes a React-based autocomplete component developed using Bun as the JavaScript runtime.

 ## Features 🌟